Research

 Research has well established that healthcare and healthcare disparities disproportionately affect individuals from lower socioeconomic and ethnic minority backgrounds.
 La Esperanza aims to identify and remove the educational, political, psychological, social and nutritional barriers to the prevention and treatment of health and mental health outcomes.

-Reducing Psychological and Oral Health Disparities for Children and Adolescents
+Reducing Psychological and Behavioral Health Disparities for Latine Communities

 Members of La Esperanza are affiliated with VCU’s iCubed core, which promotes a transdisciplinary approach with researchers specializing in dentistry, policy, health administration, public affairs, social work and education.
 This core works toward innovative solutions for reducing health and healthcare disparities for children and adolescents.
 This project is underway and is expected to publish various studies in transdisciplinary journals in the areas of psychology, dentistry, policy, health administration, public affairs, social work and education.

-This research uses qualitative methods to explore the needs of adolescent health and treatment utilization in Richmond, VA.
+This research uses qualitative methods to explore the needs of mental health and treatment utilization among Latino and Spanish speaking communities in Richmond, VA.
 Several studies have formerly examined adolescent service utilization from marginalized groups in Richmond.
 However, as the Latine population is drastically growing in Richmond, little is known about Latine needs and service utilization specifically for adolescent health.
-This study is in the developmental stages and is expected to produce several publications.
+This study is being funded by the Richmond Memorial Health Foundation and is expected to produce several publications.